Bilalh/Gen/Readme.md

     gen reduce  -p30 --from-essence . --always-compact        # Don't have choices gen reduce  -p30 --from-essence . --choices [eprime|json] # Have choices

-You usually want `-N` to hide output of running each specification since it generally not useful,
+Add `-N` to hide output of running each specification since it generally not useful,

-the `kind` of error can specified e.g.
+The `kind` of error can specified e.g.

     gen reduce -p30 --from-essence --always-compact --kind=Savilerow_